Maru Teferi: 2022–23; World and European Championships silver medals, Fukuoka International Marathon gold medal

 On 25 March 2022, at the Jerusalem Half Marathon, Teferi won the silver medal with a time of 1:10:28.

 On 15 August 2022, at the 2022 European Athletics Championships in Munich, Teferi won the silver medal for Israel in the individual marathon competition in 2:10:23.
 He was also a member of the gold medal team for Israel winning the European Marathon Cup at the same competition.

 On 4 December 2022, Teferi won the Fukuoka International Marathon in Japan, with a time of 2:06:43.
 It was a new Israeli record.

 On 27 August 2023, at the 2023 World Athletics Championships in Budapest, Teferi won the silver medal in the Men's Marathon with a time of 2:09:12.
 He was the fourth Israeli to win a medal at the World Athletics Championship, and the first Israeli distance-runner to do so.
 He said: "I’m so excited and happy to represent my country on such a big stage and bring honor to myself, my country, and my family."

 On 5 November 2023, Teferi placed sixth at the 2023 New York City Marathon in 2:10:28.
 He said: "I run for the [Israeli] flag...
 It's a responsibility for me."

-2024; Paris Olympics
+2024; Paris Olympics, Israeli National Record

 In June 2024, Teferi (fourth place; 1:01:07—seven seconds behind the winner), Gashau Ayale (seventh place), and Girmaw Amare (ninth place) secured Team Israel's second-place finish in the team half marathon event in the 2024 European Athletics Championships in Rome, Italy.
 A half marathon was run rather than a full marathon because of the proximity of the race to the Paris Olympics marathon.

 Teferi represented Israel at the 2024 Paris Olympics in the Men's marathon.
 He ran it in a time of 2:10:42 (as Tamirat Tola of Ethiopia won in a time of 2:06:26, and bronze medalist Benson Kipruto was three minutes and 42 seconds faster than Teferi, at 2:07:00), and came in 26th.

+Teferi would also go on to break the Israeli national record in the marathon at the 2024 Valencia Marathon, running 2:04:44.